 How do you bridge the confidence gap, both for young girls and grown-up entrepreneurs?
 At SheEO, we believe we’re on to something with our model of Radical Generosity.
 It involves creating a supportive environment of women helping women (and girls) both financially and as role models.
 It’s recognizing that women’s businesses and interests don’t have to be the same as men’s in order to have value.
 And it’s about giving women and girls the confidence and boldness that comes from knowing that hundreds of other women and girls have your back.

-Written by Karen Hamilton
+Guest Contributor: Karen Hamilton